 As mentioned in an earlier post, unfortunately if you have a non-conforming loan that needs extra time or has extra issues such as FHA, it will be very hard to compete in multiple offers.

-Property condition contingency: This refers to your investigation of the home (house, condo, townhouse) and anything that may materially impact value or desireability to you.
-So it’s the structure itself but perhaps also the local schools (are the scores good, the studenta teacher ratio good, is it impacted?), the neighborhood, the natural and environmental hazards, and much more.
+Property condition contingency: This refers to your investigation of the home (house, condo, townhouse) and anything that may materially impact value or desirability to you.
+So it’s the structure itself but perhaps also the local schools (are the scores good, the student-teacher ratio good, is it impacted?), the neighborhood, the natural and environmental hazards, and much more.

 How many days do you need?
 It really depends: did the seller do presale inspections and complete disclosures prior to receiving offers?
 (If so, hopefully you read them.)
 If the answer there is yes, then most of the offers will probably have fairly short timeframes for this contingency – most likely in the 5 – 10 day range.
 If you ask for 14, 17 or 21 days when all the info was available upfront, your offer will be poorly viewed on that count.